davidscheele/Raspberry-Pi-Audiomixer/README.md

 - Edit the musicstyleorder in the main directory and change according to the instructions inside
 - Change the user on line 5 in the Main.py to the username where the main Folder of the Audiomixer is located
 - Run 'sudo python Main.py'

-Alternatively put it into your /etc/rc.local (eg. 'sudo python /home/pi/Raspberry-Pi-Audiomixer/Main.py') so it boots up on startup.
+-- Alternatively put it into your /etc/rc.local (eg. 'sudo python /home/pi/Raspberry-Pi-Audiomixer/Main.py') so it boots up on startup.
 You can hear the startup.wav for verification that the program started.

+- The Examples enclosed are in mp3 format, because it's smaller.
+But your pi is most likely not fast enough to decode mp3 in an acceptable length of time (mine sure wasn't).
+So use the "convert_example_files.sh" to convert the files to wav, with avconv installed.

 ## Useage:
 - After Startup you will hear a startup sound.
 Afterwards try pressing numeral buttons (1-0).
 An error sound should play, because no music style has been loaded yet.
 - Press space followed by the number of music style you want to switch to, determined in the musicstyleorder file.
-- Script should switch to the music style and start playing a random piece of music from that style.
+-- The script should switch to the music style and start playing a random piece of music from that style.
 - Now press numeral buttons to which you mapped soundeffects.
 A random one will play if you mapped more than one to a single numeral.
 - Hit Enter twice to abort script.